About the author of this site

-Then, entirely by chance, a few years ago, I came across a book about Gödel’s theorem that re-awakened my interest in the foundations of mathematics and logic and in Gödel’s theorem.
+Then, entirely by chance, a few years ago, I came across a book about Gödel’s proof that re-awakened my interest in the foundations of mathematics and logic and in Gödel’s proof.
 I became determined that I should fully understand Gödel’s proof, and finally my efforts bore fruit.
 It was this that led to my writing a book, a book that I wanted to be able to reach out to as many people as possible (The Shackles of Conviction).
 I also published a paper on this website demonstrating the error in Gödel’s incompleteness proof.
 Since then, I have published several papers on this site demonstrating errors in various other incompleteness proofs.

 My studies of these errors revealed that there is a major blind spot in what are normally referred to as logical arguments, in that no account is taken of the role of the limitations of language in such arguments.
 For a proof that is purportedly a proof in one language about limitations of another language, this is quite extraordinary.
 It is easy to show that many conventional arguments are flawed in this respect and much of the material on this website arises from the study of such flawed arguments.
 I have published another book, this time on Platonism and infinity (The Infinity Delusion) and a new section on this website on infinity.